burlster1980/arupcodev060/content/arup-pages/building-envelope-design/green-building-envelopes.md

         <div class="split-pic__inner">
             <div class="split-pic__copy">
                 <h3 class="h4">The bioenergy facade</h3>
-                <p>This is a further development of the SolarLeaf façade which was presented as the world's first algae bioreactor façade at the 2013 International Building Exhibition.
-With the bioenergy façade, the SolarLeaf façade is to be further developed both aesthetically and technologically. </p>
+                <p>This research project is a further development of the SolarLeaf façade, the world’s first algae bioreactor façade, where microalgae are cultivated in glass elements that generate heat for the building operation and biomass for the food and pharmaceutical industries.</p>
                     <h5></h5>
                     <hr />
                     <ul class="list list--links">